ojack/dotfub/README.md

 A single moment

 ## fubble
-A gesture, continuum, or stroke of **ticks**
+A continuum of **ticks**

-### mob
+## mob
-A collection of **fubbles**, ex: a hand geasture (made up of finger fubbles), this can be a manifest with metadata (about the relationship between fubbles, including a shared clock) and references/paths to individual dotfub files, or it can be a single file containing all the individual fubble data itself.
+A collection of **fubbles**
+ex: a hand geasture could be made up of finger fubbles).
+This can be a manifest with metadata (about the relationship between fubbles, including a shared clock) and references/paths to individual dotfub files, or it can be a single file containing all the individual fubble data itself.

 ### contortion (?)
 a change of the thing (buffer)